 Giro Scamp Helmet Video Review

-The Scamp is available in two sizes – S and XS.
-The XS fits heads with a head circumference of 45 to 49 cm and the small fits 49 to 53 cm.
+The Giro Scamp II is available in two sizes – XS and Small.
+The XS fits heads with a circumference of 45 to 49 cm and the small fits 49 to 53 cm.
 Remember that every toddler and child has a different sized head… measure their head for a proper helmet fit before you choose the size!

-We’ve tested the Scamp on many kids, and XS is a perfect first helmet for many babies and toddlers while the size Small typically fits our testers from ages 2.5 to 5.
-At its smallest setting (45 cm), the XS was ideal for our 12-month-old tester to use in the trailer and child bike seats, but by the time she was 2.5 we had to move her up to the Small size.
+We’ve tested the Scamp (and now Scamp II) on many kids over the last decade, and XS is an ideal first helmet for many babies and toddlers, while the size Small typically fits our testers from ages 2.5 to 6.
+At its smallest setting (45 cm), the XS was a great fit for our 12-month-old tester to use in the trailer and child bike seats, but by the time she was 2.5 we had to move her up to the Small size.

 12 mo in XS Scamp and at 2.5 in the Small

 How long the helmet will fit depends on how fast your child’s head grows.
-This little nugget is now 4.5 and can still comfortably and safely wear the Small Scamp while riding her pedal bike.
-We anticipate needing a new helmet by age 5.
+This little nugget is now 6 and can still comfortably and safely wear the Small Scamp while riding her pedal bike.

 Giro Scamp Review – Results of our Test Rides

-Helmets are like shoes.
-Kids never want to wear them, and finding one that properly fits is close to impossible.
-Why?
 All too often, kids’ bike helmets are a bad fit due to poor design and construction.
-Heavy, hot, and uncomfortable, it’s not a surprise that kids complain.
+Heavy, hot, and uncomfortable, it’s not a surprise that kids often don’t love wearing a bike helmet.

 Luckily, over the past few years, great strides have been made to improve the safety, fit, and functionality of kids’ bike helmets.
-Today’s helmets are much more comfortable to wear because they’re lighter, slimmer, and come in a variety of fun colors.
-The Giro Scamp is one of the best in this new generation of helmets and sits at the top of our list of best toddler bike helmets.
+Many helmets are now much more comfortable to wear because they’re lighter, slimmer, and have more advanced fit systems.
+The Giro Scamp is one of the best in this new generation of helmets and sits at the top of our lists of best toddler bike helmets and kids helmets.

 Quality of Build

-Upon picking up a Scamp it quickly becomes clear that the helmet is very well built.
-Considering toddlers and preschoolers are known to drop their helmets on the ground without regard, durability should not be overlooked when selecting a helmet.
+Upon picking up a Giro Scamp, it’s immediately clear that its quality is many levels above any bike helmet you’ll find at Walmart.
+Considering toddlers and young kids are known to drop their helmets on the ground without regard, durability should should be high on your list of criteria when selecting a helmet.

 The Scamp’s overall durability is the result of its in-mold construction that allows the outer shell of the helmet to be fused to the foam core of the helmet.
-The fused outer shell means that unlike most budget kids helmets, the outer shell cannot crack, warp, or completely fall off the helmet.
+The fused outer shell means that, unlike most cheap kids’ helmets, the outer shell cannot crack, warp, or completely fall off the helmet.

 Dial-adjust Fit System

-To keep the Scamp firmly on the child’s head, the Giro Scamp features a simple dial-adjust system.
+To keep the Giro Scamp firmly on the child’s head, it features a simple dial-adjust system.
 Once the helmet is squarely on your child’s head, simply dial the knob until you feel slight resistance on the knob.
 Once properly tightened, the helmet should say firmly in place, even when your little one wiggles around.

 Like all helmets, in order to get the perfect fit on a child’s helmet, it is important to adjust the chin straps.
-The chin straps should come together as a “V” directly below the child’s ear on both sides.
-This is done by adjusting the lengths of the chin straps by threading it through the sliders on the sides of the straps.
+The chin straps should come together as a “V” directly below the child’s ears on both sides.
+This is done by adjusting the length of the straps by threading them through the plastic sliders on the sides of the straps.

-This ability to fine tune the chin straps on the Scamp is another reason why it stands out from the crowd.
-With many helmets, particularly budget helmets, the chin straps are often extremely difficult to properly adjust.
+That said, the ability to easily adjust the chin straps on the Scamp is another reason why it stands out from the crowd.
+With many helmets, particularly cheap helmets, the chin straps are often extremely difficult to properly adjust.
 As a result, these helmets often flop around on a child’s head and never remain squarely on top.

 The Schwinn Infant helmet is a perfect example of a seemingly decent helmet that is almost impossible to adjust properly.
 The chin straps never stay in place, which results in the helmet moving around too much, which greatly affects the ability of the helmet to protect a child in the event of a crash.
 As a result, when at all possible, we highly recommend paying the extra money to upgrade to the Scamp.